thegodeveloper/learning-go/README.md

 - Let's Go Further
 - Microservices with Go
 - Building Modern CLI Applications with Go
+- Go for DevOps
+- gRPC Go for Professionals
+- Event-Driven Architecture in Golang
+- Domain-Driven Design with Golang
+- gRPC Microservices in Go
+- Go Programming Cookbook
+- Go Programming From Beginner to Professional
+- Porgramming Backeng with Go
+- For the love of Go
+- The Power of Go Tools

 ## How to work with custom packages